kendallt13/kendallt13/README.md

 * Makecode Arcade coding projects for my AP CSP class in school.
 * Applying to be a computer science ambassador for my school and continuing this process during the summer and next school year.
 * I am Currently undergoing fulfilling my volunteer requirements for National Honor Society.
+* I am currently taking AP Spanish and love learning more about Hispanic countries as well as different cultures.